 Microwave and Wireless Components Letters Overview

-The IEEE Microwave and Wireless Components Letters (MWCL) is published monthly with the purpose of providing short, three page papers, of original and significant contributions relevant to all aspects of microwave/millimeter-wave technology, with emphasis on devices, components, circuits, guided wave structures, systems and applications covering the frequency spectrum from microwave and beyond, including submillimeter-waves and infrared.
+The IEEE Microwave and Wireless Components Letters (MWCL) is published monthly with the purpose of providing short papers (up to 4 pages; 3 pages of text plus up to 1 page of references) of original and significant contributions relevant to all aspects of microwave/millimeter-wave technology, with emphasis on devices, components, circuits, guided wave structures, systems and applications covering the frequency spectrum from microwave and beyond, including submillimeter-waves and infrared.

 The Letters are available to digital subscribers through IEEE Xplore.

 Authors interested in submitting a manuscript for publication in MWCL should first read the Information for Authors page for the Letters.
 MWCL is now accepting submissions of up to four pages (3 pages of text plus up to 1 page of references).

 new: IEEE now supports the publication of Chinese, Japanese, and Korean (CJK) author names in the native language alongside the English versions of the names in the author list of an article.
 For more information, please click here.

 The Tatsou Itoh Award is given annually and recognizes the author(s) of the best paper published in the IEEE Microwave and Wireless Components Letters in the previous calendar year.
 All past Tatsou Itoh Award papers can be viewed here.